Head cone: Head cone outfit

-Perfume cones were presumably made of a mixture of oils, resins and fat, and containing myrrh.
-Images of the era show people wearing them on wigs or on shaved heads.
-The slow melting of the cones due to bodily heat would have spread the fragrance.

 Depiction

-The first known depiction of the perfume cones dates from the reign of Hatshepsut, in scenes of banquet or funeral.
+The first known depictions of the perfume cones date from the reign of Hatshepsut, in scenes of banquets or funerals.
 From then on, they are often seen in scenes of worship and funerals.
-From the Third Intermediate Period, their depiction is limited to scene of worship.
+From the Third Intermediate Period, their depiction is limited to a scene of worship.

 The shape of the cones varies over the 18th and 19th Dynasties, which constitutes an aid for dating the works.
-From the 20th Dynasty onwards, the depiction of the cones becomes schematic.
+From the 20th Dynasty onwards, depictions of the cones become schematic.